 Cans.
 We package many of our beers in 16-oz cans.
 Cans have a smaller carbon footprint than glass bottles for a number of reasons.
 Cans are lighter and require less energy to transport than glass.
 Also, aluminum cans have a higher recycling rate and more recycled content than other popular package types.
 Recycling of aluminum cans saves 95% of the energy required to make the same amount of aluminum from its virgin source.

 Upcycling.
 We are always looking for ways to make a difference – and reusing existing materials in new and beautiful ways is directly in line with our vision.
 For example, in our pub, the floor you walk on is made from reclaimed wood from the original barn floor.
+The slates for the cheese came from our roof.
+The doors in the bathrooms were from the original sheep stalls.
 We’ve gone to such great lengths to maintain, repurpose, and improve upon what we inherited here that when we completely rehabilitated Hobbs Farm, we were honored with an award from the NH Preservation Alliance.